Mrian07/Proyeksi/docs/installation-and-operations/misc/docker-postgresql-migration/README.md

 If you want to set up a PostgreSQL installation database outside the container and not use the built-in database, please set up a PostgreSQL database now.
 These are generic apt-based installation steps, please adapt them appropriately for your distribution.

-OpenProject requires at least PostgreSQL 9.5 installed.
+ProyeksiApp requires at least PostgreSQL 9.5 installed.
 Please check <https://www.postgresql.org/download/> if your distributed package is too old.

 ```bash
 [root@host] apt-get install postgresql postgresql-contrib libpq-dev